MyVissionary/Vissionary_Hacktoberfest/README.md

 ## ❓ FAQ

 **Q: What’s the maximum team size?**
-A: Teams can have up to 4 members.
+A: Teams can have up to 4 members.You can also participate as Solo.

 **Q: Does each participant need to sign up?**
 A: Yes!
 Every team member must register to be eligible for prizes.